LanaKhalifa/deep-learning-flood-modeling/README.md

 <img width="1280" height="366" alt="image" src="https://github.com/user-attachments/assets/066520cc-c46a-41b2-a808-cc0b7dfc524a" />

 **python main.generate_datasets**: loads the patches from each simulation and assembles them into datasets as follows:
 - small_train / small_val: Selects 2 simulations from each project.
-A project refers to a collection of simulations (i.e., a set of flood scenarios occuring on nearby terrains).
 - big_train / big_val: Includes all simulations from all projects, excluding 7 simulations per project which are reserved for big_test.
 - prj_03_train_val / prj_03_test: Mirrors the prj_03 simulations found in big_train, big_val, and big_test. prj_03 contains the highest-quality, hand-curated simulations—unlike the automatically generated settings used elsewhere in the dataset.